Heritage Advisory Service

 - buildings (whether specifically listed or not) within the Historic Area Overlay

 The Council's Heritage Advisor is available for appointments one day a week and can provide advice on heritage related matters prior to lodging a development application.

-The Heritage Advisor can provide you with design advice regarding buildings and other structures (such as fencing) that are heritage listed or located within a historic (conservation) zone.
+The Heritage Advisor can provide you with design advice regarding buildings and other structures (such as fencing) that are heritage listed or located within a historic area overlay.

-Appointments will also be attended by an Urban Planner to provide you with general planning advice in addition to heritage advice.
+Appointments may also be attended by an Urban Planner to provide you with general planning advice in addition to heritage advice.

 Arrange a meeting with the Council’s Heritage Advisor

 Contact the Urban Planning & Environment Unit on 08 8366 4530

 Our City contains many excellent intact examples of residential and commercial built heritage from the Victorian era and beyond.

 However, as the City evolves and more contemporary developments feature on our urban landscape, it is important to ensure that each complements, and is complemented by, its surroundings.

 Embracing cutting edge contemporary design while finding balance with historical context can present challenges.